Severe Weather Spotters

 - Link added in the Additional Information section to the Community Rain, Hail and Snow Network (CoCoRaHS).

-- The new Weather Spotter's Field Guide is available online.
+- The Weather Spotter's Field Guide is available online.
 Please review and print for your use.

-- New training modules for storm spotters are available -- under "Training Online" below.
+- Training modules for storm spotters are available--under "Training Online" below.
 These three online courses can be taken in lieu of attending a class.

 - All spotters should complete the 15 minute on-line data quality training for spotters: "Spotter Report Data Quality."